paich64/C64MEGA65/README.md

 * Within the file browser you can use <kbd>F1</kbd> to manually select the internal SD card (bottom tray) and <kbd>F3</kbd> to select the external SD card (back slot).
-* The disk image is internally buffered, which means you can remove or switch the SD card even while the C64 is accessing the disk.
 * An already mounted drive can be unmounted (i.e. "switch the drive off"), if you select it in the <kbd>Help</kbd> menu using the <kbd>Space</kbd> bar.
   If you select an already mounted drive with the <kbd>Return</kbd> key